LonnyGomes/ReSignMe/README.md

 ReSignMe iOS App Re-signer
 ==========================

 ReSignMe is an OS X app that simplifies the process of re-signing an iOS app down to a few clicks of the mouse.
 The user is able to drag any ad-hoc signed ipa into the app and re-sign it with one click.
 The goal of this app is to be as easy as possible to use.
-It should be able to be used by someone who

 ![ReSignMe Screen Shot](http://lonnygomes.github.io/screenshots/screenShot1_ReSignMe.png "ReSignMe App")